michael-bey/blog/_posts/2014-06-30-how-to-import-project-into-intellij-with-utf-8.md

 ---
 layout: post
-title: "How to install and config git on Windows7"
+title: "how to import project into intellij with UTF-8"
-description: "How to install and config git on Windows7"
+description: "how to import project into intellij with UTF-8"
 category: windows
 tags: [windows, git, gradle, android]
 ---